International Undergraduate Requirements

 Admission Requirements for International Students Seeking Associate’s or Bachelor’s Degrees

-Applicants currently in the United States planning to transfer their SEVIS record to the University of Bridgeport must also submit a copy of their Visa and I-94/entry stamp and copies of all I-20s received.
-Applicants planning to bring dependents should also submit copies of their passports/visas/I-20s as well.
+Applicants currently in the United States planning to transfer their SEVIS record to the University of Bridgeport must also submit a copy of their Visa showing their entry stamp and copies of all I-20s received.
+Applicants planning to bring dependents should also submit copies of their dependents’ passports, visas, I-20s, birth certificates, marriage licenses as well.

-Submit an original personal statement/essay (250-500 words) CLEARLY explaining why the particular academic program was chosen, what the degree will do for the applicant’s personal and career development, and how such a degree will help them achieve future goals and aspirations.
-Include professional plans for after the program is completed.
+Submit an original personal statement/essay (250-500 words) CLEARLY explaining why the particular academic program was chosen, what the degree will do for the applicant’s personal and career development, and how such a degree will help them to achieve future goals and aspirations.
+Please include professional plans for after the program is completed as well.

 Provide at least one letter of recommendation in English.
-These letters must come in a sealed envelope from professors or employers who can attest to the applicant’s accomplishments and potential for success at the graduate level.
+These letters may be submitted online or may come in a sealed envelope from professors or employers who can attest to the applicant’s accomplishments and potential for success at the undergraduate level.
 No special form is required.